Professional Wrestling Is Life

 "This match is scheduled for one fall and it is for the ICW Heavyweight Championship!"
-Whatever the specific guidelines (pin or submission, falls count anywhere, no holds barred etc) these are the commandments of a professional wrestling match, not unlike the commandments imposed on individuals in a family or a community.
+Whatever the specific guidelines (pin or submission, falls count anywhere, no holds barred etc) these are the commandments of a professional wrestling match, not unlike the commandments imposed on individuals by their family, country, or religion.

 Early on in our lives we are told what to expect from the world.
-Some of us are sheltered from the inevitable darkness that awaits, while others are born directly into the darkness.
+Some of us are sheltered from the inevitable darkness that awaits, while others are born directly into it.
 For the sheltered, we learn the "rules" of life from our parents.
 If we break those rules, we are punished.
 This is preparatory to our experience of life outside the family.
 Society gives us rules.
 If we break those rules, we are punished.

 How a wrestler chooses to navigate the rules of their universe reveals whether they are a villain, a hero, or somewhere in-between.
 Personality is revealed through choice and action (see Somoa Joe's promo about this in NXT episode 11/11/15).
-How a wrestler chooses to engage with their world and the actions that carry out that choice shapes how the world perceives them.
+The actions of a wrestler shapes how the world perceives them.

 And so the scene is set.
 The world is established for all the players.

-ACT II - CONFLICT
+Act II - Conflict

 That sound represents our transition from innocence into experience.
 The wrestler has left the comfort of the womb, the wrestler has been introduced to the world, the wrestler has learned the rules of that world, and now the wrestler must fend for themselves.

-Seeing Sami Zayn win the NXT Championship isn't just about watching a hard worker get what they deserve.
+For example, seeing Sami Zayn win the NXT Championship isn't just about watching a hard worker get what they deserve.
 It's not about the Internet Wrestling Community getting what they want thanks to a good booking decision.
 The story of Sami's victory is the story of self-acceptance.

 The more the wrestler "does it their way" in the ring (whether for good or for evil) the better that wrestler embodies the struggle of life.

 As the wrestler progresses through their match, they find themselves in a variety of increasingly desperate situations.
 After an initial onslaught of punches, kicks, and holds the combatants segue into "High Spots".
-A "High Spot" is a memory of such intensity that it has been burned into the fabric of our soul; a heartbreak, a marriage, a divorce, a death, graduation, promotion.
+In pro-wrestling, a "High Spot" refers to a particularly "big moment": an impressive feat of strength, a shocking acrobatic display, or an exciting series of finishing moves.

-ACT III - DEATH
+Act III - Death